 Having a duvet that’s too big, too small or doesn’t fit properly inside the best sheets is not only a waste of money, but it affects your sleep.
 From being too hot or too cold, to not having enough to go round, to the fabric irritating your skin, these are just some of the reasons you need to get the right size duvet.

-If you’re shopping for a new duvet alongside a new mattress, the good news is that you can follow the size of the mattress.
+If you’re shopping for a new duvet alongside a new mattress, the good news is you can just follow the size of the mattress.
 However, this doesn’t mean it’ll be the same exact size of the mattress, but rather it’ll be a little bigger to cover you properly.
-Let’s explain how to properly determine the duvet size you need.

 UK duvet sizes